This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Punctuality matters.
 Please ensure your children arrive by 8.30am.
 For your child's safety, children should not be at school before 8.15am or stay after 2.45pm unless engaged in a supervised activity e.g. sports practice, on site after school care facility.

-Students can enter classrooms from 8.15am onwards and teachers will be available to attend to student needs during this time.
+Learners can enter classrooms from 8.15am onwards and teachers will be available to attend to learners needs during this time.
 Any arrivals after 8.40am need to sign in at the office and then be ready for lessons starting at 8.45am.

-Ahutoetoe celebrates individual successes by acknowledging the personal achievements of our students in class, at assemblies (when on) and end of term and end of year celebration hui's.
-Students are chosen not only for working well in class but for their behaviour and attitude in and out of the classroom.
+Ahutoetoe celebrates individual successes by acknowledging the personal achievements of our learners in class, at assemblies (when on) and end of term and end of year celebration hui's.
+Learners are chosen not only for working well in class but for their behaviour and attitude in and out of the classroom.

 Behaviour / Bullying